zalyoung/gitlab-handbook/content/handbook/engineering/development/sec/security-risk-management/security-insights/_index.md

 ### MR Reviews

-We follow these guidelines when submitting MRs for review when the change is within the Threat Insights domain:
+We follow these guidelines when submitting MRs for review when the change is within the Security Insights domain:

 1. Aim to request at least one of the reviews from someone outside our group.
 This helps avoid a code knowledge silo.
 1. For time-critical reviews, consider using internal reviewers and maintainers.